-CNA was founded in November, 2004 and is a 501(c)3 non-profit.
-Membership is open to all residents of Cambridgeport, parents of children who attend Cambridgeport schools, owners of Cambridgeport businesses, and those involved in the Cambridgeport neighborhood.
+Cambridgeport Neighborhood Association (CNA) was founded in November 2004 and is a 501(c)3 non-profit.
+Membership is open to all residents of Cambridgeport, families of children who attend Cambridgeport schools, and people who work in Cambridgeport.

-Neighborhood happenings, social and cultural issues, zoning, development, roads and traffic, trees and parks, and other issues of importance to Cambridgeport (and sometimes beyond) are discussed at our meetings.
+Neighborhood happenings, social and culture, zoning, development, roads and traffic, trees and parks, and other issues of importance to Cambridgeport (and sometimes beyond) are discussed at our meetings.

 CNA is represented by a board which is elected annually by voting members.

 2020 Board Members:

 Rebecca Bowie, President

 The CNA's Diversity, Equity, and Inclusion (DEI) Committee wants to hear from you about the parts of Cambridgeport where you want to see improvements in social justice and equity.
 We are especially interested in where to focus our time right away.
 1 question survey --> click here.

 The Cambridgeport Neighborhood Association (CNA)'s Board started a Diversity, Equity, and Inclusion Committee.
 For more info, see below, and join us.

 We hope this committee will attract both active CNA members and people who have not been previously involved in the CNA.
 We strongly encourage and value participation by neighbors who are historically or currently not well represented.

 "I appreciate the work the CNA has done and is doing, and as a very inactive neighborhood observer, I felt this survey asked us important questions."